jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (i) approving an applicant as a heritage protection authority under section 188:
   (j) recommending the issue or amendment of a water conservation order under section 214 or 216:
   (k) recommending the appointment of an Environment Judge or alternate Environment Judge under section 250:
-  (l) recommending the appointment of the Principal Environment Judge under section 251:
+  (l) recommending the appointment of the Chief Environment Court Judge under section 251:
   (m) recommending the appointment of an Environment Commissioner or Deputy Environment Commissioner under section 254:
   (n) recommending the making of regulations under section 360:
   (o) approving a regional coastal plan under clause 19 of Schedule 1: